julianstephens/obsidian-writeaid-plugin/ISSUE_7_IMPLEMENTATION_PLAN.md

   date_created: new Date().toISOString(),
   date_updated: new Date().toISOString(),
   total_drafts: 1,
   total_chapters: 0, // Will be calculated on first draft creation
-  project_type: singleFile ? 'single-file' : 'multi-file',
+  project_type: singleFile ? "single-file" : "multi-file",
 };
 ```

 **Acceptance Criteria:**

 - [ ] All new fields are set during project creation
 - [ ] ISO 8601 timestamps are used
 - [ ] `total_chapters` is initialized to 0 (or updated after first draft)